tfwillems/HipSTR/README.md

-PDP       | Fractional reads supporting each haploid genotype GLDIFF    | Difference in likelihood between the reported and next best genotypes DSNP      | Total number of reads with SNP information DSTUTTER  | Number of reads with a stutter indel in the STR region DFLANKINDEL | Number of reads with an indel in the regions flanking the STR ALLREADS  | Base pair difference observed in each read's Needleman-Wunsch alignment MALLREADS | Maximum likelihood bp diff in each read based on haplotype alignments GL        | log-10 genotype likelihoods
+PDP       | Fractional reads supporting each haploid genotype GLDIFF    | Difference in likelihood between the reported and next best genotypes DSNP      | Total number of reads with SNP information PSNP      | Number of reads with SNPs supporting each haploid genotype DSTUTTER  | Number of reads with a stutter indel in the STR region DFLANKINDEL | Number of reads with an indel in the regions flanking the STR AB        | log10 of the allele bias pvalue, where 0 is no bias and more negative values are increasingly biased.
+Not applicable to homozygous genotypes
+DAB       | Number of reads used in the allele bias calculation ALLREADS  | Base pair difference observed in each read's Needleman-Wunsch alignment MALLREADS | Maximum likelihood bp diff in each read based on haplotype alignments GL        | log-10 genotype likelihoods
 PL        | Phred-scaled genotype likelihoods

 <a id="stutter-file"></a>
 ### Stutter model